Osteopathy Australia Editorial and Education Advisory Group

 The Editorial and Education Advisory Group leads and supports the development of the editorial and education content for Osteopathy Australia's member magazine, Osteo Life, as well as our webinars, eLearning and educational program.

-Casey hopes that her role on this Advisory Group will Osteopathy Australia to develop tools and strategies to support clinic owners and sole practitioners alike in accessing learning relevant to their needs and looks forward to bringing her energy and love for learning to others in the profession.
+Casey hopes that her role on this Advisory Group will assist Osteopathy Australia to develop tools and strategies to support clinic owners and sole practitioners alike in accessing learning relevant to their needs and looks forward to bringing her energy and love for learning to others in the profession.

 Melissa McDougall is Director and Senior Osteopath at Growing Bones, and has been recently awarded the title Advanced Paediatric Osteopath by Osteopathy Australia.